kwodzicki/TAMU_Thesis_KRW/README.txt

   Tested to ensure that appendixes work - they do.
   Fixed some spacing issues on the title page
   Added the Contributors and Funding section

-—————
-About
-—————
-This is the first version of the TAMU LaTeX Thesis template created by Kyle R. Wodzicki to use the tamu_thesis document class.
-The tamu_thesis class was created from a modified version of the TAMU LaTeX Template version 1.7 available at http://howdy.me.

-For questions/issues with this template, please email Kyle Wodzicki: wodzicki@tamu.edu.
-I hope to get the bugs worked out of this template and eventually submit it to the TAMU LaTeX Users’ group

-This new version of the template attempts to shift away from using a style file and a large amount of formatting inside the TeX documents to a document class based system that `hides’ formatting from the end user for a more user friendly experience.

-Some of the changes that have been made are:

-    -Defining information for the title page has been streamlined, with the committee list auto-filling based on the number of members; There can be up to one (1) chair, one (1) co-chair, and four (4) committee members.
-If more space is required, a rework of the class file will be required.
-Must have \maketitle command to generate title

-    -Sections such as the abstract, dedication, etc., have been given their own environments.

-    -Table of contents generation has been moved from a TeX file into the tamu_thesis class and is generated before the first chapter of the document automatically

-    -Extra formatting for chapters has been removed and a \Chapter{} command should be used.
-This will auto-identify the Introduction chapter, which, per the TAMU Thesis manual MUST be the title of the first chapter

-EXTRAS:
-  Two bibliography style files for Atmospheric Sciences have been include; the AGU and AMS styles.
-Many other styles can be used, these are just included as examples